-During Pakistan’s tour of India in 1987, Sachin was sent in as a substitute fielder when Javed Miandad and Abdul Qadir left the field at lunch time.
+5. During Pakistan’s tour of India in 1987, Sachin was sent in as a substitute fielder when Javed Miandad and Abdul Qadir left the field at lunchtime.

 “I don’t know whether Imran Khan remembers this or has any idea that I once fielded for his Pakistan team,” writes Sachin in his book ‘Playing it My Way.’

-Jonty Rhodes ran-out Sachin in the first ever TV Umpire decision way back in 1992 during a test martch.
+6. Jonty Rhodes ran-out Sachin in the first ever TV Umpire decision way back in 1992 during a test match.
 You can watch the video here

-Fiat, the Italian owner of Ferrari, gifted a Ferrari 360 to Sachin, its brand ambassador, when he equalled the record of 29 Test centuries by Don Bradman.
+14. Fiat, the Italian owner of Ferrari, gifted a Ferrari 360 to Sachin, it’s brand ambassador when he equaled the record of 29 Test centuries by Don Bradman.
 The car was handed to Sachin by none other than Michael Schumacher – the seven-time world Formula One racing champion.

 Watch Ganguly revealing this secret here

-Sachin and Anajli had a beautiful love story that started from the Mumbai airport.
+17. Sachin and Anjali had a beautiful love story that started from the Mumbai airport.